flyteorg/flyte/rsts/howto/authentication/migration.rst

             clientId: 0oal62nxuD6OSFSRq5d6
             redirectUri: http://localhost:12345/callback

-From the flyte-cli side, you needed these two settings
+From the Flyte-cli side, these two settings were needed:

 .. code-block:: bash